 3. Regular Maintenance

-When you have expense assets such as construction vehicles, ensuring the fleet vehicles remain fully utilized and maintained is extremely important.
+When you have expense assets such as construction vehicles, ensuring the vehicles remain fully utilised is extremely important.

-Adhering to a regular fleet maintenance program will undoubtedly help reduce its downtime.
-There’s no question that a fully functional vehicle will run better than a poorly maintained one, but regular maintenance can also help to avoid large bills should something go wrong.
+Adhering to a regular maintenance plan will undoubtedly help reduce its downtime.
+There’s no question that a fully functional vehicle will run better than a poorly maintained one, but regular maintenance can also help to avoid large bills when something does eventually go wrong.

-A proactive vehicle maintenance program will not only keep your vehicles on the road but keep your fieldworkers safe too.
-As an employer, it’s your responsibility to ensure that they are sent to work with the correct equipment.
+A proactive vehicle maintenance program will not only keep your vehicles on the road, it will keep your fieldworkers safe.
+As an employer, it is your responsibility to ensure that they are sent to work with the correct equipment.
 If a vehicle is off the road for an extended period of time, work completion is going to suffer, hire costs will likely be involved – not to mention the salary you’ll still be paying whilst no work can be done.

 4. Legal Compliance